Startups and Venture are the Most Competitive Game

 I'm still amused at the pretense in startups about what it is supposedly like versus what it is actually like.

-We are playing the most competitive, highest stakes game of capitalism.
-And the people who play the game are playing to win.
+We are playing the most competitive, highest-stakes game of capitalism, and the people who play the game are playing to win.

 Katelyn Donnelly